XuanyiLin/SWMM2PEST2.0/README.md

 Regarding this situation, SWMM2PEST is developed to automate the calibration process of SWMM by integrating the essential modules of PEST.

 ## Introduction
 SWMM2PEST 2.0 is a new version of SWMM2PEST developed in Python 3.5.4 and PyQt 5 and released in public domain.
-It fixes lots of bugs, adds new features, rebuilds the framework and UI, and integrates SWMM 5.1.10 and PEST 14.2.
+It fixed lots of bugs, added new features, rebuilt the framework and UI, and integrated SWMM 5.1.10 and PEST 14.2.

 ## References
 SWMM: https://www.epa.gov/water-research/storm-water-management-model-swmm